 I have been involved in photographing in hostile environments for many years and have set out a few thoughts which I hope will be helpful.

 - Travel light: take the minimum gear possible.
-Don’t flash your latest DSLR and expensive glassware around – instead, take an old compact which you’re not afraid of losing.
+Don’t flash your latest DSLR and expensive glassware around – instead, take small camera (I’ll be using my Fujifilm X100F) or alternatively an old compact which you’re not afraid of losing.

 - Blend in: don’t dress or behave like a photographer or look ‘out of place’ in any way; ideally wear dark clothing and don’t carry a photographer’s bag (I use a tatty old North Face rucksack).
 Avoid any clothing or behaviour that may draw attention to yourself.